 In Creative Writing, students will be required to read and respond to (in writing and discussion) various short stories and poems, by both published and student writers, and to produce a portfolio of new and original fiction and poetry, including some revision.Restrictions exclude English majors

 Through an exploration of ways that authors have written about gender and sexualities and have gendered and sexualized their writing, students will learn that gender and sexuality operate as analytic categories which inform not only the representation of characters and behaviors, but also textuality itself: the construction of plots, the mobility of syntax, tropes, and schemas, and the designs of language on the reader.

-In-depth reading and discussion of major literary works from the Medieval period through the Renaissance, including those in the popular tradition.
+Reading and discussion of major literary works from the Medieval period through the Renaissance, including those in the popular tradition.
 Topic changes regularly.
-Offered every semester with a new topic.
-Recent topics include Arthurian Legends, Medieval Literature, and The Supernatural Other.
+Offered every semester.

 This course will explore the social, spiritual, and aesthetic elements in Medieval writings that speak to the intellectual, moral, and spiritual responses of individual faith and society at large.
 Our readings will allow us to discuss how Medieval writers, especially women writers, express spirituality, hope, compassion, self-sacrifice, and justice.
 We will examine the elements of spirituality in the following general themes: mysticism, history, gender, and literary conventions.
 The course will end with explorations into the ways writers and filmmakers represent and appropriate Medieval faith in our contemporary world.